TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/withthegrid/_index.md

 {{< figure src="Mon_2.png" alt="Set device ports" >}}

-From this point on, all measurements pushed to channels of *Dragino - LWL02* sensor with the unique IMEI will be available in the monitoring environments ready to be visualized in graphs.
-Try shorting the 2 pins on the sensor to see if a measurement is recorded.
+From this point on, all measurements pushed to channels of Dragino - LWL02 sensor with the unique IMEI will be available in the monitoring environments, ready to be visualized in graphs.
+Try shorting the two pins on the sensor to see if a measurement is recorded.

 {{< figure src="Graphs.png" alt="Overview of the graph" >}}